 The easiest tuna pasta recipe around

-This was the one!
-No real preparation and everything already in the larder.
 I have never looked back.
-This super easy tuna pasta recipe has been in the repertoire ever since.
+This super easy tuna pasta recipe has been in my recipe repertoire ever since.